Israeli says it is expanding its ground operation in Gaza after knocking out communications

 The Palestinian death toll in Gaza has soared past 7,300, more than 60% of them minors and women, according to the territory's Health Ministry.
 A blockade on Gaza has meant dwindling supplies, and the U.N. warned that its aid operation helping hundreds of thousands of people was "crumbling" amid near-depleted fuel.

 More than 1,400 people were slain in Israel during Hamas’ Oct.
-7 attack, according to the Israeli government, and at least 229 hostages were taken into Gaza.
-Among those killed were at least 310 soldiers, according to the military.
+7 attack, according to the Israeli government.
+Among those killed were at least 311 soldiers, according to the military.

 Palestinian militants have fired thousands of rockets into Israel.